Locket (EP)

 Locket is the second extended play (EP) by the American psychedelic rock band Crumb.
 The song "Locket" from the EP has become one of the band's best performing songs, currently with over 118 million plays on Spotify.

 Music

 The instrumentals on the EP have been described as being located in a "cloudy-but-clean pop/jazz realm" with themes and feelings of "detachment, melancholia, nostalgia, and uncertainty."

 Critical reception

 In a 75/100 review, Secret Meaning said of the instrumentals "Everything seems to happen in its own time, at the right time", while praising Ramani's voice.
-Sputnik Music described "The sound is so ethereal, so dreamy, it gives the listener a sense of unreality.
-It's as if you heard these songs while dreaming in a deep sleep, and you try to remember them after you've woken up."
+The EP was named Bandcamp's Album of the Day on July 17 2017, with the site noting its "expansive sounds" while describing the album as in the categories of psychedelic and indie rock.
+NPR specifically praised the song "Locket" along with its music video directed by Haoyan of America, noting both the song and video's "acid trip" psychedelic nature.